twhipple/dsc-mod-4-project-v2-1-online-ds-pt-090919/README.md

 ![](https://raw.githubusercontent.com/twhipple/dsc-mod-4-project-v2-1-online-ds-pt-090919/master/Images/morning-brew-SQ5Lx-pCvDI-unsplash.jpg)
 Image: Future housing price predictions using a SARIMAX Time Series Model.
 Source: Morning Brew, Upsplash

+## Future Work
+I would like to apply my model to other rural towns or the large cities in New England.
+I would like to include specific zip code demographics or perhaps population density.

+More importantly, I would like to use towns or village names instead of zip code to build my model.
+In doing research of various regions I discovered that zip code lines tend to be drawn differently than how neighborhoods develop or how real estate values seem to be considered.
+It is quite possible to find two very different houses in the same zip code with varying degree of price and selectability, for zip code location tends to be much more broad than town or county lines.
+As well, zip code relates to the population density which I believe is an important factor to consider when buying a house, yet only total population numbers were included in my model.

+Outside of investment, a regions schools, employment opportunities, and relationship to tourism are huge factors to consider.
+These factors can greatly effect the housing market.

+For future work I would also consider looking at regions outside of New England, though I really like being able to narrow the field down to a relatively small group of interesting zip codes.

 ## Built With:
 Jupyter Notebook
 MacBook Air - Catalina OS